aimalz/proclam/README.md

 # proclam

-PRObabilistic CLAssification Metrics for PLAsTiCC
+PRObabilistic CLAssification Metrics

-/(or proclamations of a professional clam?
-You decide!)/
+_(or proclamations of a professional clam?
+You decide!)_

 ## Motivation

-This is a space for developing the metrics for PLAsTiCC.
+This is a space for developing the metrics for the Photometric LSST AStronomical TIme Series Classification Challenge (PLAsTiCC).

-An immediate goal is to implement the metrics described [here](https://docs.google.com/document/d/1VLDaaO6Zdwv9GnElryU4shRZqcbBymboYKkJ_uixTxU/edit#) and demonstrate them on mock classification results, in an effort to identify the vulnerabilities and strengths of the metrics we're considering.
+An immediate goal is to implement the metrics described [here](https://docs.google.com/document/d/1pg0KUY0KihjlWKwoCE7Fc29u9pjv-fhwUnL8o34s58k/edit) and demonstrate them on mock classification results, in an effort to identify the vulnerabilities and strengths of the metrics we're considering.

 This repository may also serve as a space for experimenting with how to combine metrics to declare a winner for the Kaggle requirement.